 Finally, the Lanham Act creates a cause of action for the dilution of famous marks, which can succeed without likelihood of confusion.
-A famous mark is one "widely recognized" by the public as "designating the source" of the mark owner's goods.
-Dilution of such a mark can occur "by tarnishment" (as well as by "blurring," not relevant here). § 1125(c)(1).
+A famous mark is "widely recognized" by the public as "designating the source" of the mark owner's goods.
+Dilution of such a mark can occur "by tarnishment" (as well as by "blurring").§ 1125(c)(1).
 An "association arising from the similarity between" two marks-one of them famous-may "harm the reputation of the famous mark," and thus make the other mark's owner liable. § 1125(c)(2)©.
-But there are "exclusions"-categories of activity not "actionable as dilution."
+But there are "exclusions."
 One exclusion protects any "noncommercial use of a mark." § 1125(c)(3)©.
 Another protects a "fair use" of a mark "in connection with parodying, criticizing, or commenting upon the famous mark owner or its goods." § 1125(c)(3)(A)(ii).
 The fair-use exclusion, though, comes with a caveat.
 A defendant cannot get its benefit-even if engaging in parody, criticism, or commentary-when using the similar-looking mark "as a designation of source for the defendant's own goods." § 1125(c)(3)(A).
-In other words, the exclusion does not apply if the defendant uses the similar mark as a mark.

 A bottle of Jack Daniel's-no, Jack Daniel's Old No. 7 Tennessee Sour Mash Whiskey-boasts a fair number of trademarks.
 "Jack Daniel's" is a registered trademark, as is "Old No. 7."
 So too the arched Jack Daniel's logo.
 And the stylized label with filigree (i.e., twirling white lines).
 Finally, what might be thought of as the platform for all those marks-the whiskey's distinctive square bottle-is itself registered.
 VIP is a dog toy company, making and selling a product line of chewable rubber toys that it calls "Silly Squeakers."
-(Yes, they squeak when bitten.)
-Most of the toys in the line are designed to look like-and to parody-popular beverage brands.
+Most of the toys are designed to look like-and to parody-popular beverage brands.
 There are, to take a sampling, Dos Perros (cf. Dos Equis), Smella Arpaw (cf. Stella Artois), and Doggie Walker (cf. Johnnie Walker).
 VIP has registered trademarks in all those names, as in the umbrella term "Silly Squeakers."
 In 2014, VIP added the Bad Spaniels toy to the line.
-VIP did not apply to register the name, or any other feature of, Bad Spaniels.
-But VIP both "owns" and "uses" the "'Bad Spaniels' trademark and trade dress."
-And Bad Spaniels' trade dress, like the dress of many Silly Squeakers toys, is designed to evoke a distinctive beverage bottle-with-label.
-Even if you didn't already know, you'd probably not have much trouble identifying which one.
 Bad Spaniels is about the same size and shape as an ordinary bottle of Jack Daniel's.
 The faux bottle, like the original, has a black label with stylized white text and a white filigreed border.
 The words "Bad Spaniels" replace "Jack Daniel's" in a like font and arch.
 Above the arch is an image of a spaniel.
-(This is a dog toy, after all.)
 Below the arch, "The Old No. 2 On Your Tennessee Carpet" replaces "Old No. 7 Tennessee Sour Mash Whiskey" in similar graphic form.
 The small print at the bottom substitutes "43% poo by vol." and "100% smelly" for "40% alc. by vol. (80 proof)."
-The toy is packaged for sale with a cardboard hangtag (so it can be hung on store shelves).
+The toy is packaged for sale with a cardboard hangtag.
 At the bottom is a disclaimer: "This product is not affiliated with Jack Daniel Distillery."
-In the middle are some warnings and guarantees.
 And at the top are two product logos-on the left for the Silly Squeakers line, and on the right for the Bad Spaniels toy.